Plumsail/forms-docs/Public/submissions.rst

 Enable data collection
 -------------------------------------------------------------
 Data collection and storage is disabled by default for all forms that you create.

-You can enable it manually, if you go to Forms section of Plumsail Account:
+You can enable it manually after saving a form in form's **General settings**:

 |pic0|

+.. |pic0| image:: ./images/submissions/submissions-general-settings-save-submissions.png
+   :alt: Save submissions

+.. note:: Enabling notifications will allow you to receive emails with submitted information.

+You can then view the data in Forms section of your Plumsail Account, simply click on the form:

+|pic1|

-.. |pic0| image:: ./images/submissions/submissions_0_Click.png
+.. |pic1| image:: ./images/submissions/submissions_0_Click.png
    :alt: Click on the form

-Click on the form that you want to enable data collection for and turn it on:

-|pic1|

-.. |pic1| image:: ./images/submissions/submissions_1_Save_posts.png
-   :alt: Save posts

 After each submission, the data will be available in Plumsail Account: